An Unfinished Life: Production

 While set in Wyoming, An Unfinished Life was actually filmed in the Canadian towns of Ashcroft, Savona, and Kamloops, British Columbia.

 Release

 Critical reception

+Reviews of the film were mixed, which is something Roger Ebert alluded to in his three (out of four) star review in the Chicago Sun-Times, stating: "The typical review of "An Unfinished Life" will mention that it was kept on the shelf at Miramax for two years, and is now being released as part of the farewell flood of leftover product produced by the Weinstein brothers."
+Ebert went on to praise the film and the performances, saying "give Lopez your permission to be good again; she is the same actress now as when we thought her so new and fine," and "It's not often noted, but Redford plays anger well.
+His face gets tight and he looks away.
+Freeman never seems to be playing anything; he sees what he sees."

-Reviews of the film were mixed.
-The film holds a 52% approval rating on review aggregator site Rotten Tomatoes, based on 142 reviews with an average rating of 5.80 out of 10.
-The website's critical consensus reads: "A story of disjointed family members yearning for true emotional depth, An Unfinished Life teeters between overtly saccharine sentiments and moments of real intimacy."
+The film holds a 53% approval rating on review aggregator site Rotten Tomatoes, based on 139 reviews with an average rating of 5.80 out of 10.
+The website's "critical consensus" reads: "A story of disjointed family members yearning for true emotional depth, An Unfinished Life teeters between overtly saccharine sentiments and moments of real intimacy."

 Box office

-An Unfinished Life did not open well; it opened at number 16 in its limited release opening weekend with $1,008,308.
-In its second weekend, with a wider release, the film opened at number 11 with $2,052,066.
+An Unfinished Life opened at number 16 at the domestic box office on a limited release, earning $1,008,308 during its opening weekend.
+In its second weekend, with a wider release, the film rose to number 11 with $2,052,066.
 Despite its $30 million budget, the film made only $18,618,284 worldwide by the time of its closing.